Skons/HomeAssistantDeviceState/README.md

 stop-transcript
 ```

 This ps1 looks for \Device\00000060 in the process svchost.
 The ProcessName can be left out, but it is wise to limit this to a specific ProcessName.
-Without any ProcessName specified Handle.exe uses a lot of process power.
+Without any ProcessName specified, Handle.exe uses a lot of process power.
 Multiple processes can be added seperated by a comma.
-If you'll need to add another process, you can use the command below while your device is in use.
+If you'll need to find another process, you can use the command below while your device is in use.
 ```Powershell
  Get-DeviceInUseByProcess -Handle .\handle64.exe -PDO \device\0000600 -Verbose
  ```